ClickHouse/examples/docker-compose-recipes/recipes/ch-1S_1K/README.md

 Single node ClickHouse instance leveraging 1 ClickHouse Keeper

-1 Shard node on clickhouse and 1 Keeper on clickhouse-keeper

 By default the version of ClickHouse used will be `latest`, and ClickHouse Keeper will be `latest-alpine`.
 You can specify specific versions by setting environment variables before running `docker compose up`.